DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:

 The dashboard I generated for this section visualizes the number of request hits and their duration times for the provided Flask app.
-After running ddtrace-run on the following script, I accessed the app's apm and trace routes multiple times to collect trace data for my host, which is then rendered on a timeboard:
+After running ddtrace-run on the following script, I accessed the app's apm and trace routes multiple times to collect trace data for my host, which I later rendered on a Timeboard:

 **my_app.py:**